pivotal/blog/content/post/deploy-kubernetes-cfcr.md

 ## Deploy CFCR

-### Set up k8s networking infrastructure
+### Set up Kubernetes routing

-Execute the terraform plan that will set up the networking infrastructure for our kubernetes cluster.
+Execute the terraform plan that will set up the routing infrastructure for our kubernetes cluster.

 ```sh
 $ cd ~